dhay/onenote2xml/ONE/STORE/README.md

 This module exports class `ObjectSpace`, which invokes loading of a single revision manifest list (which is a sequence of revision manifests).

+## `revision_manifest_list.py`

+This module exports a function `RevisionManifestList`, called by `ObjectSpace`, which parses a file node list containing a sequence of revision manifests, each represented by class `RevisionManifest`.

 # ONESTORE format{#ONESTORE}

 The most current format is used for `.one` files. `.onetoc2` (Notebook Table Of Contents) files uses a legacy format.